mboyea/fly-vpn/README.md

 If you have any questions, please first do your best to read the code and understand it, starting at the entrypoint of the program in `flake.nix`.
 If you have any errors, first try to identify why the error occurs and fix it yourself.
 Then if you still can't figure it out, or if you think you have something valuable to share, please post a GitHub Issue to this repository.
-Other users may be able to help you out.
+Other users may benefit from community sharing.

 ### How to contribute?